arthepsy/pan-globalprotect-okta/README.md

 # pan-globalprotect-okta

 Command-line client for PaloAlto Networks' GlobalProtect VPN, integrated with OKTA.
-This utility will do the _authentication dance_ with OKTA to retrieve `portal-userauthcookie`, which will be passed to [OpenConnect](https://github.com/openconnect/openconnect) for creating actual VPN connection.
+This utility will do the _authentication dance_ with OKTA to retrieve cookie, which will be passed to [OpenConnect](https://github.com/openconnect/openconnect) for creating actual VPN connection.
 Compatible with Python 2 and 3.
 Tested on FreeBSD, Linux and MacOS X. Tested with OpenConnect 8.00 - 8.10.